Skip to main content

 MODULE 2 - Dealing with Affirmative Action.

-2. What is affirmative action and the purpose?
+2. What is affirmative action and what purpose does it serve?

 6. Analysis